Crypto-Neko/nyaasec-utilities-bundle/README.md

 My main motivation behind making this is to learn how to use wxWidgets (especially for Python) to make security software, which will help me create NyaaCrypt, a much bigger project I'll be starting now that this has been released.
 Other than for practice, I hope this helps someone with less experience harden their Linux system: I'll be using it on future installs to quickly set my system up with just a few clicks.

+You need to run the program as root or with a utiility like sudo or doas to use all features.
+You may be prompted for your password if you run it in a terminal.

 ### Features

 1. **Encrypt a Device or Partition**: Allows the encryption of a block device in a few clicks using LUKS with 256-bit AES encryption.